System Design Space

 Why this section matters

-Change velocity is an architectural characteristic
+Change velocity is architectural, too

 Clear module boundaries and contracts let teams evolve the product without cascading regressions.